signalfx/splunk-otel-java/profiler/README.md

 ### Can I tell the agent to ignore some threads?

 Not yet.
 Some JVM internal threads are automatically omitted, but there is no user-serviceable mechanism for omitting or filtering threads.
-If you need this, please file an issue.
+If you need this, file an issue.